 A shared morning tea with parents, incoming Prep children and relevant staff then takes place.

 On this day, parents have the opportunity to purchase uniforms.

-Following the Mothers’ Day Stall is a Mothers’ Day liturgy that is prepared by the APRE.
+Students visit our Mothers’ Day stall where they can purchase a gift.
+They are certainly well looked after for choice.
+A Mothers’ Day liturgy is prepared by the APRE.
 Sometimes guest speakers are invited to talk about motherhood.

 Fathers’ enjoy a special breakfast a few days prior to Fathers’ Day.
 This is a Dads and kids event.
-No mums are allowed unless they have a job cooking!
-It is a great time for Dads to bond with their children in a school setting and to meet other fathers.
-We usually have a few prizes to give away to our dads at this event.
+It is a great time for our Dads to bond with their children in a school setting and to meet other fathers.

 Very Important Person’s Day (VIP Day) was formerly known as Grandparents’ Day.
 The name change was a deliberate attempt to ensure that children who do not have grandparents (or whose grandparents are unable to attend) fully realise that they can bring their parents along to this event.